Greek dances can be found in many places in Greece, also at Omilo!

-There are many different museums across the world.
-Athens has a special museum, a museum dedicated to the Greek dance.
+But in Athens you find a special museum, a living museum dedicated to the Greek dance.
 What makes it special is that it is not just housed in a building.
 It is a living museum with dancers, lots of spectacle and a school providing courses, workshops and lectures.
 Here below more information about this museum and dancing group, founded by Dora Stratou.

 Dora Stratou was the museum’s founder.
 Her idea was to create a dancing group which would be able to perform in Greece and abroad.
 The initial goal was the preservation of dances as a proof of the continuity of the Greek race.
 She managed to mobilize state and private interest, and with their financial support to make her vision to come true.